antfu/eslint-ts-patch/README.md

 ## Versioning

 This package proxies all ESLint exports, it should be compatible by aliasing the `eslint` package.
-The version of this package is the same as the latest supported ESLint version in addition to a patch number suffix indicate the patches of this package (e.g. `8.55.0-1`).
+The version of this package is the same as the latest supported ESLint version in addition to a patch number suffix indicating the patches of this package (e.g. `8.55.0-1`).
 It's using `^` relaxed dependency of `eslint`, so it should work with any newer versions of ESLint.

 ## How it works

-As the support of `eslint.config.js` seems to be quite hard-coded in ESLint, this package proxies all exports of ESLint and installs [this register](./src/register.ts) beforehand.
+As the support of `eslint.config.js` seems to be quite hard-coded in ESLint, this package proxies all exports of ESLint and installs [this register](./lib/register.ts) beforehand.
 The register will swap some internal code of ESLint at runtime to make it work.

 ## Disclaimer

 It's only recommended to install this as top-level development dependency (user-aware).
-For plugin or library authors, it's ok to document the usage of this package for better DX.
-But please avoid having this as the dependency of your library or plugin, otherwise, take your own risk.
+For plugin and library authors, it's ok to document the usage of this package for better DX.
+But we suggest avoiding having this as the dependency of your library or plugin, otherwise, take your own risk.

 ## Troubleshooting